 Tēnā koutou

-Te Waihora/Lake Ellesmere is currently CLOSED to the sea.
-The calm average level as at 0800 hrs on Monday 19th January was 0.63m.
+Te Waihora/Lake Ellesmere is currently OPEN to the sea.
+The wind affected average level at 0800 hrs on Monday the 13th of July was 1.28m

 Q: What was the lake level reading before this one?